-Applicants can submit PPRs when the following project installation milestones have been completed:
+Applicants, authorized representative, or selected REIC can submit PPRs when the following project milestones have been completed:

-- Pre-Installation Work Includes all design and permitting-related costs. - Civil Work Includes all costs associated with environmental mitigation, site preparation work for the System's installation, and mounting and anchoring structures or other structures that provide primary support for the System's equipment. - System's Installation Work Includes all system's installation-related costs including but not limited to PV modules, batteries, inverters, and cabling.
+- Pre-Installation Work Includes all design and permitting-related costs. - Civil Work Includes all costs associated with environmental mitigation, site preparation work for the System's installation, and mounting and anchoring structures or other structures that provide primary support for the System's equipment.

-Applicants must include the following documentation with each PPR to be evaluated for compliance with the Program's requirements:
+Applicants, authorized representative, or selected REIC must include the following documentation with each PPR to be evaluated for compliance with the Program's requirements: